ryanyuyu/SOCVR-RoomInformation/RoomMeetings.md

-This page decribes room meeting for the SOCVR room.
+This page describes room meeting for the SOCVR room.

 ## March 2016